INTERESTING FACTS ABOUT SATELLITES !!!

 The distance from Earth to the satellites varies between 1,243 miles to 22,223 miles.

 The first live television pictures were transmitted in 1962 by the Telstar Satellite.
 In the years that followed, live television became more popular.
 By 1987, Roman Catholics on five different continents around the world, could watch Pope John Paul II in a live broadcast using 23 Satellites.

-A Satellite is subject to large temperature changes in space.
-As it orbits the Earth it moves regularly between brilliant sunshine and black space.
-It is subject to severe temperature differences, because as one side of it is getting sun baked, the opposite side of it is tens of degrees below freezing.
+A satellite is subject to large temperature changes in space.
+As it orbits the Earth, it moves regularly between brilliant sunshine and black space.
+It is subject to severe temperature differences, because as one side of it is getting sun baked, the opposite side of it is 10’s of degrees below freezing.

 Satellites are shielded from temperature extremes by metal coated blankets, which prevents warping, bending and equipment failure.